netscaler/netscaler-k8s-ingress-controller/crd/auth/README.md

 # Define authentication and authorization policies on the Ingress Citrix ADC

 Authentication policies are used to enforce access restrictions to the resources hosted by an application or API server.
+While you can verify the identity using the authentication policies, authorization policies are used to verify whether a specified request has the necessary permissions to access a resource.

 Citrix provides a Kubernetes [CustomResourceDefinitions](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/#customresourcedefinitions) (CRDs) called the **Auth CRD** that you can use with the Citrix ingress controller to define authentication policies on the ingress Citrix ADC.

 ## Auth CRD definition

 The Auth CRD is available in the Citrix ingress controller GitHub repo at: [auth-crd.yaml](https://raw.githubusercontent.com/citrix/citrix-k8s-ingress-controller/master/crd/auth/auth-crd.yaml).
-The Auth CRD provides [attributes](#auth-crd-attributes) for various options that are required to define the authentication policies on the Ingress Citrix ADC.
+The Auth CRD provides [attributes](#auth-crd-attributes) for the various options that are required to define the authentication policies on the Ingress Citrix ADC.

 The following is the Auth CRD definition: